kdave/btrfs-progs/Documentation/trouble-index.rst

 operation restartable after it's reported to userspace.
 In critical contexts, like when a transaction needs to be committed, the error is not recoverable and leads to flipping the filesystem to read-only.
 Such cases are rare under normal conditions.
-Memory can be artificially limited eg. by cgroups, which may trigger the condition, which is useful for testing but any real workload should have resources scaled accordingly.
+Memory can be artificially limited e.g. by cgroups, which may trigger the condition, which is useful for testing but any real workload should have resources scaled accordingly.

 EINVAL (Invalid argument)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This is typically returned from ioctl when a parameter is invalid, ie. unexpected range, a bit flag not recognized, or a combination of input parameters that does not make sense.
+This is typically returned from ioctl when a parameter is invalid, i.e. unexpected range, a bit flag not recognized, or a combination of input parameters that does not make sense.
 Errors are typically recoverable.